Harris Distillery brings vital economic boost to the Western Isles

 The food and drink sector in the Highlands and Islands contributes £1 billion to the economy.
 Our region is renowned for producing high quality food and drink products.
 Businesses range from large global enterprises through to specialist niche producers, supporting some 32,000 jobs, often in more remote areas.

 Not only is the food and drink industry a significant economic driver with great potential for further development, but the quality of our food and drink products play a key role in defining the Highlands and Islands of Scotland to the rest of the world.

-Businesses in the Highlands & Islands are celebrating after being crowned winners at the prestigious Highlands & Islands Food & Drink Awards 2017.
+Businesses in the Highlands and Islands are celebrating after being crowned winners at the Scotland Food and Drink Excellence Awards 2018.